CommonsBuild/tec-rewards/README.md

 **[NOTE: This is a Work-In-Progress.
-The default settings take inputs stored in "test_inputs" and save them in a folder called "round_x"]**
+The default settings take inputs stored in "test_inputs" and save them in a folder called "round_x", using dummy notebooks]**
 # Modular R.A.D Dashboard

 This is the repository for the modular Reward Analysis and Distribution Dashboard (R.A.D.D).
 The system takes a set of raw  DAO activity records and calculates a corresponding token distribution, along with generating HTML reports analyzing the data.
 This is done through a set of interconnected Jupyter notebooks.